zkmkarlsruhe/lidar/lidarnode/README.md

 Copy the `config.txt` from the admin server to `lidarnode` folder.

-You can clone now the SD Card.
+You can now clone the SD card.

 ## Register Nodes

 When lidarAdmin is running on the remote server, the client node registers after booting.
-The node should then appear in the `Maintain`- tab in the lidarAdmin user interface
+The node should then appear in the `Maintain`- tab in the lidarAdmin user interface.

 You can manually register the node by: